svroonland/zio-kinesis/README.md

 * `DynamicConsumer`
   An alternative to `Consumer`, being a wrapper around the AWS Kinesis Client Library (KCL).
-  _NOTE Although `DynamicConsumer` will be included in this library for some time to come, it will eventually be deprecated and removed in favour of the ZIO-native `Consumer`.
-Users are recommended to upgrade._

 `zio-kinesis` is built on top of [zio-aws](https://github.com/vigoo/zio-aws), a library of automatically generated ZIO wrappers around AWS SDK methods.